-- If an application has never called android.hardware.Camera.Parameters.setPreviewFormat(int), then the device MUST use android.hardware.PixelFormat.YCbCr\420\SP for preview data provided to application callbacks. - 2.
-If an application registers an android.hardware.Camera.PreviewCallback instance and the system calls the onPreviewFrame() method when the preview format is YCbCr\420\SP, the data in the byte[] passed into onPreviewFrame() must further be in the NV21 encoding format.
-That is, NV21 MUST be the default. - 3.
-Device implementations MUST support the $\,\mathrm{YV}12$ format (as denoted by the android.graphics.ImageFormat.YV12 constant) for camera previews for both front- and rear-facing cameras.
-(The hardware video decoder and camera may use any native pixel format, but the device implementation MUST support conversion to YV12.)
+- If an application has never called android.hardware.Camera.Parameters.setPreviewFormat(int), then the device MUST use android.hardware.PixelFormat.YCbCr_420_SP for preview data provided to application callbacks. - If an application registers an android.hardware.Camera.PreviewCallback instance and the system calls the onPreviewFrame() method when the preview format is YCbCr_420_SP, the data in the byte[] passed into onPreviewFrame() must further be in the NV21 encoding format.
+That is, NV21 MUST be the default. - Device implementations MUST support the YV12 format (as denoted by the android.graphics.ImageFormat.YV12 constant) for camera previews for both front- and rear-facing cameras.
+(The hardware video encoder and camera may use any native pixel format, but the device implementation MUST support conversion to YV12.)

-Device implementations MUST implement the full Camera API included in the Android 4.1 SDK documentation [Resources, 51]), regardless of whether the device includes hardware autofocus or other capabilities.
+Device implementations MUST implement the full Camera API included in the Android 4.2 SDK documentation [Resources, 51]), regardless of whether the device includes hardware autofocus or other capabilities.
 For instance, cameras that lack autofocus MUST still call any registered android.hardware.Camera.AutoFocusCallback instances (even though this has no relevance to a non-autofocus camera.)
 Note that this does apply to front-facing cameras; for instance, even though most front-facing cameras do not support autofocus, the API callbacks must still be "faked" as described.

 Device implementations MUST recognize and honor each parameter name defined as a constant on the android.hardware.Camera.Parameters class, if the underlying hardware supports the feature.
 If the device hardware does not support a feature, the API must behave as documented.
 Conversely, Device implementations MUST NOT honor or recognize string constants passed to the android.hardware.Camera.setParameters() method other than those documented as constants on the android.hardware.Camera.Parameters.
 That is, device implementations MUST support all standard Camera parameters if the hardware allows, and MUST NOT support custom Camera parameter types.
+For instance, device implementations that support image capture using high dynamic range (HDR) imaging techniques MUST support camera parameter Camera.SCENE_MODE_HDR [Resources, 78]).

-Device implementations MUST broadcast the camera.ACTION\NEW\PICTURE intent whenever a new picture is taken by the camera and the entry of the picture has been added to the media store.
+Device implementations MUST broadcast the Camera.ACTION_NEW_PICTURE intent whenever a new picture is taken by the camera and the entry of the picture has been added to the media store

-Device implementations MUST broadcast the camera.Action\New\video intent whenever a new video is recorded by the camera and the entry of the picture has been added to the media store.
+Device implementations MUST broadcast the camera.Action_New_video intent whenever a new video is recorded by the camera and the entry of the picture has been added to the media store.